PORTAL v2

 SNI_PORT443TCP SNI router port for tunnel traffic.

-IDENTITY_PATH./.portal-certsRelay state directory containing identity.json, admin_settings.json, and TLS materials.
+IDENTITY_PATH./.portal-certsRelay state directory containing identity.json, policy.json, and TLS materials.

 Connecting Your Tunnel